 - ✓ No subsequent criminal convictions or charges

-Deemed rehabilitation is not a document you apply for — it is a status that CBSA determines at the border.
-However, you should carry documentation confirming your conviction details, sentence completion date, and evidence of your clean record since.
-A CBSA officer makes the final determination.
-If in doubt, apply for Criminal Rehabilitation or a TRP for certainty.
+Deemed rehabilitation flows from IRPA s.36(3)(c) together with IRPR s.18.
+It is not a document you apply for, it is a status that a CBSA officer assesses at the border.
+Because the officer applies the rules to your specific record, you should carry documentation confirming your conviction details, your sentence completion date, and evidence of a clean record since.
+The officer makes the final determination and can refuse entry.
+If you want certainty before you travel, many people instead apply for Criminal Rehabilitation or a TRP.
+For your own circumstances, consider confirming with IRCC or a licensed immigration lawyer or CICC-regulated consultant.

 Your Options: TRP and Criminal Rehabilitation